willferreira/mscproject/README.md

 WARNING: Contains lengthy instructions on how to run some code.

-This repository contains the souce code for my MSc Project: "For or Against?
+This repository contains the source code for my MSc Project: "For or Against?
 Assessing the evidence for news headline claims".
 The code is written in Python 2.7 and makes use of a number of external libraries, such as pandas, sklearn, gensim, munkres and others.
 To run the code from scratch, I suggest:

 1. cloning the project in the normal way, i.e issuing the command: